turniere/System-Requirements/use-cases-templates/update-match-scores-template.md

 Not Applicable (N/A)

 # %toc-caption-1% Preconditions
-Tournament needs to be created
+- Tournament needs to be created
+- User needs to be logged in

 # %toc-caption-1% Postconditions